-Crimean Human Rights Group calls for new international laws against genocide incitement
+Crimean Human Rights Group calls for new international laws against inciting genocide

-Iryna Siedova, a researcher at the Crimean Human Rights Group (CHRG), warned that the Russian information space has become a powerful “Thousand Hills Radio,” manipulating 140 million people and inciting the destruction of Ukrainians.
+Iryna Siedova, a researcher at the Crimean Human Rights Group (CHRG), warned that the Russian information space has become a powerful “Thousand Hills Radio,”і manipulating 140 million people and inciting Russians to kill Ukrainians.
 She made this statement during the OSCE Human Dimension Implementation Meeting in Warsaw on October 9.

 Siedova explained that Russia has systematically fostered hatred toward Ukrainians through state television broadcasts since the occupation of Crimea.
 Following the full-scale invasion in 2022, these statements have escalated to calls for genocide and aggressive war against Ukraine.

-Siedova informed the audience that since February 2022, the Crimean Human Rights Group has been studying the content of five of the most popular Russian television channels, as well as posts by Russian opinion leaders on the Telegram messenger.
+Siedova informed the audience that since February 2022, the Crimean Human Rights Group has been studying the content of five of the most popular Russian television channels, as well as posts by Russian influencers on the Telegram messenger.

 The CHRG has documented at least 400 statements that contain elements of calls for genocide and calls for waging aggressive war.
 These come from influential Russian figures, including TV presenters, government officials, and military commanders.

-“These statements pose a grave threat to Ukrainians, because in the occupied territories of Ukraine these calls are followed with many war crimes, including those committed particularly due to hatred that is recorded by international organizations and investigative bodies.
-There are also records of mass ethnic persecutions of Ukrainians in the occupied territories and a forced deportation of Ukrainian children that is a constituent of genocide crime,” Siedova explained.
+“These statements pose a grave threat to Ukrainians, because in the occupied territories of Ukraine these calls are followed by many war crimes, including those committed particularly due to hatred that is recorded by international organizations and investigative bodies.
+There are also records of mass ethnic persecutions of Ukrainians in the occupied territories and forced deportation of Ukrainian children, which is a constituent of genocide,” Siedova explained.

 Read also: Denying the existence of the Ukrainian nation exacerbates calls for genocide of Ukrainians